What Are Hemorrhoids Meaning in Urdu?

 - When do you see a doctor?

 Speak to the doctor if you have bleeding during bowel movements or if the hemorrhoids don’t improve after a week of home treatment.
-If your bowel patterns have changed or your stools have changed in color or consistency, don’t think it’s because of hemorrhoids.
+If your bowel patterns or stools have changed in color or consistency, don’t think it’s because of hemorrhoids.
 Other diseases, such as colorectal cancer and anal cancer, may cause rectal bleeding.
 If you have a lot of rectal bleeding, lightheadedness, dizziness, or faintness, get help right away.

-Hemorrhoids can cause several complications, including:
+Hemorrhoids can cause several complications, including anemia.

 If an internal hemorrhoid’s blood supply is cut off, hemorrhoids can become “strangulated,” causing excruciating pain.